Ariane Carnelossi

-Ariane Cristina Carnelossi (born November 17, 1992) is a Brazilian mixed martial artist who competes in the Strawweight division of the Ultimate Fighting Championship.
+Ariane Cristina Carnelossi (born November 17, 1992) is a Brazilian mixed martial artist who competed in the Strawweight division of the Ultimate Fighting Championship.

 Background

 Carnelossi enjoyed soccer in her youth, having to give that up after struggling to find time between physical education college and working in a restaurant.
 When a muay Thai school opened right across the street from home, she immediately fell in love with martial arts.
 After so much time spent learning the art, Carnelossi's trainer told her how much she stood out and urged her to enter into a tournament.
 Eventually, this led to taking up jiu-jitsu and blending everything together in MMA, and debuting at age 21 in 2014 – coincidentally enough against fellow future UFC fighter Amanda Ribas.

 Mixed martial arts career

 Early career

 After suffering a loss in her MMA debut against Amanda Ribas at Pentagon Combat 20, Carnelossi went on a 12 bout winning streak, winning 9 of 12 via stoppage.
 In the process, she also captured the Batalha MMA Strawweight Championship.